odea-project/qAlgorithms/report/discussion_tests.md

 The degree to which such a method is oversensitive could be reduced by Implementing different warning levels with independent criteria.

+The implemented visualisation tools should be validated using realistic conditions under which instrument performance is reduced, like measurements with an old column, or measurements after the system has been inactive for a prolonged period of time.

 For being useful tools in decisionmaking, the control chart must also include critical values for out of control situations.
 These should be identified